FAQ Page

 • We’re human; we understand things happen and 3 months is a lot up front.
 By law, you should receive your deposit back from your prior apartment within 1 month (they have to send it to you within 21 days).
 That should help - let’s talk about it.
 If you have real concerns about paying this all before your lease, let us know.
 We need a plan and open communication.

-How/when to lease an apartment/house:
+Details on how/when to lease an apartment/house:

 • Apply here.